-There's also Castlevania II Simons Quest.
+There's also Castlevania II: Simon's Quest.
 When the game first came out on the NES, it was rejected by the fans, because it got rid of the by-level gameplay of the original Castlevania.
-What they didn't realize until years later, was the innovative gameplay ideas the sequel had - such as side-scrolling gameplay exploration, multiple endings, password system, etc. It wouldn't be until over a decade later that Konami would bring the gameplay back with Castlevania: Symphony of the Night.
+What they didn't realize until years later, was the innovative gameplay ideas the sequel had — such as side-scrolling gameplay exploration, multiple endings, password system, etc. It wouldn't be until over a decade later that Konami would bring the gameplay back with Symphony.

-Castlevania: Circle of the Moon was underrated upon its release for an odd reason: it was a dark-toned game released on the original Game Boy Advance, which had no backlighting.
-Aside from those who modded their system, it wasn't until the GBASP and later handhelds were released that many players could truly begin to appreciate it for what it was.
+Castlevania: Circle of the Moon was underrated upon its release for an odd reason: It was a Game Boy Advance game with dark graphics and was released early in the system's life, when the only system capable of playing it had no backlighting.
+Aside from those who modded their system, it wasn't until the release of the GBA SP (as well as the Game Boy Player and the Nintendo DS) that many players could truly begin to appreciate it for what it was.

 The tournament scene in general would save the once-forgotten fighting game genre.
 When Street Fighter III: Third Strike came out, the tournament players showed how deeply tactical the game was, resulting in epic EVO matches, like the famous Daigo comeback video.
 In fact, EVO tournaments themselves would become more popular and gamers' interest in Street Fighter and fighting games again would result in Street Fighter IV being made, which revived the dying fighting game genre.